Canada E-bike Market Analysis by Mordor Intelligence

 By Motor Power: Mid-Range Wattage Builds Momentum

 Higher wattage pairs with dual-battery setups to preserve range under load.
-Regulators in Alberta allow 750 W on multi-use paths during Class 3 pilots, legitimizing muscular builds aimed at cargo couriers and ski-resort staff.
+Regulators in Alberta allow 750 W on multi-use paths during Class 3 pilots, legitimizing muscular builds designed for cargo couriers and ski resort staff.
 Software-limited torque curves restrict acceleration until speed rises, satisfying safety watchdogs while delivering hill-climbing punch.

 By Price Band: Rebates Shift Demand to Premium Tiers